polarkac/MTG-Stories/stories/020 - Prologue to Battle for Zendikar/004_Catching Up.typ

-#import "@local/mtgstory:0.1.0": conf
+#import "@local/mtgstory:0.2.0": conf
 #show: doc => conf(
     "Catching Up",
     set_name: "Prologue to Battle for Zendikar",
+    story_date: datetime(day: 22, month: 07, year: 2015),
     author: "Kelly Digges",
     doc
 )

 #emph[The mind mage Jace Beleren is many things to many people.
 Chief among his current responsibilities is that of the Living Guildpact, the magically empowered arbiter of inter-guild conflicts on the city-plane of Ravnica.
 But he has made many other promises and taken on many other problems—and each of those unfinished puzzles tugs at his mind.]

 #emph[Some, perhaps, more than others.]

 #v(0.35em)
 #line(length: 100%, stroke: rgb(90%, 90%, 90%))